 You can shed away the same old style of writing the introduction as you can add photographs into the project especially in the first para.
 When you write the examples, you can paste the pictures in the project.
 The pictures will add color to the project, making it luring and attractive enough for the readers to get attracted.

 19. Make it colorful:

 You can make the project colorful by writing with colored pens.
-Like you can write one para in one color and the other with different color.
+Like you can write one para in one color and the other with a different color.
 This will make the thing look striking.
 Although it is a little kiddish, yet it is something that will attract a number of readers.
 This is something that maintains the reader’s interest and the reader will never leave the project with incomplete reading.

 20. Start with some quote:

-You can start with some quote too.
+You can start with some quotes too.
 The quote of some author relating to your topic can be used to start the introduction.
 The quotes or any idioms, proverbs in the very beginning help in making the introduction very appealing and engaging.